Learn how to knit socks first before attempting your first sock knitting pattern. Avoid making the mistakes I did.

 I did not know that I need to measure my feet.
 I just went with the standard size.

-Now I know that by measuring my feet, I can then match it to the most appropriate size.
+Now I know that by measuring my feet, I can then match them to the most appropriate size.

 Here is how to measure the foot.